japila-books/spark-sql-internals/docs/DataFrameReader.md

 val t1 = spark.read.table("t1")
 ----

-NOTE: `table` simply passes the call to link:spark-sql-SparkSession.adoc#table[SparkSession.table] after making sure that a <<schema, user-defined schema>> has not been specified.
+NOTE: `table` simply passes the call to link:SparkSession.md#table[SparkSession.table] after making sure that a <<schema, user-defined schema>> has not been specified.

 === [[jdbc]] Loading Data From External Table using JDBC Data Source -- `jdbc` Method